The perfect gift for any special occasion is a wine bottle etching. Below is the Personalized Glass Etched Wine Bottle tutorial.

 Using a kitchen scrubber run the bottle under water and scrub the label off making sure to get any glue residue that is stuck to the bottle.

-You may need repeat spraying on Goo Gone and letting it sit a couple of times before you get all of the residue off.
+You may need to repeat spraying on Goo Gone and let it sit a couple of times before you get all of the residues off.

 After the glue is all removed, wash the outside of the bottle with some dish soap to remove any greasy residue of the Goo Gone.